ktaylor63/southeast/site/content/articles/disease-continues-its-fatal-sweep-of-bats.md

 The lights showed a brown figure, no larger than a computer thumb drive.
 Across its muzzle was a splash of white – proof that the infection had returned for another year to the unfinished tunnel.

 Burns got busy – swab, measure.
-She moved quickly, murmuring findings to her colleagues her findings.
+She moved quickly, murmuring findings to her colleagues.
 Pattavina reached for his paddle.
 The boat moved on.

 <video controls="">
   <source src="/video/white-nose-syndrom-search-black-diamond-tunnel.mp4" type="video/mp4">